qompassai/Diver/README.md

 ```bash
 nvim
 ```
-Qompass Diver will automatically set up and load the required plugins for a streamlined and productive Neovim experience.
+Qompass Diver will automatically set up and load the required plugins for a streamlined coding experience whether you're new or a seasoned pro.

-Feel free to explore the available features and customize the configuration to suit your workflow.
+And unlike other folks in the AI space, will never collect data on your use.